ibm-cloud-docs/account/iam-mfa.md

    * Choose a date and time that you plan to enable MFA that results in the least impact to your business.
    * Notify the users in your account after you enable MFA with information on how to get set up.

-When you set the ID-based account default MFA, all IBMid users in your account are prompted for IBMid MFA authentication upon login.
+When you set the account default MFA, all IBMid users in your account are prompted for IBMid MFA authentication upon login.
 If you have other MFA factors set up for any IBMid users in your account, they are no longer prompted for those MFA factors.
 For example, if you previously enabled security questions in the customer portal for your classic infrastructure resources, the MFA account setting overrides the security questions option.
 {: tip}

 You can also enable and disable MFA in your account on the [Verification methods and authentication factors](https://iam.cloud.ibm.com/mysecurity){: external} page by clicking **Show accounts** > **Manage your own account**.